 Syntax analysis or parsing

-Input: token stream \Rightarrow Output: syntax tree
+Input: token stream ⇒ Output: syntax tree

-- Parsing groups tokens into grammatical phrases - The result is represented in a parse tree, ie. a tree-like representation of the grammatical structure of the token stream. - Example: - ► Grammar for assignment statement: asst-stmt → id = exp ; exp → number | id | expr + expr - Resulting parse tree:
+- Parsing groups tokens into grammatical phrases - The result is represented in a parse tree, ie. a tree-like representation of the grammatical structure of the token stream. - Example: - Grammar for assignement statement: